urbit/docs/arvo/eyre/scry.md

 The first few have a `care` of `x` and are a scry like `.^(<type> %ex /=//=/<some-path>)` (note the empty `desk`).
 The rest have no `care` and the tag replaces the `desk` like `.^(<type> %e /=<something>=)`.

-All examples are from the dojo.
+All examples are run from the dojo.

 # `/cors`